-Branched Chain Amino Acids (BCAA's) are three essential amino acids - Leucine, Iso-Leucine & Valine, that are categorised based on there branched chain structure.
+Branched Chain Amino Acids (BCAA's) are three essential amino acids - Leucine, Iso-Leucine & Valine, that are categorised based on their branched chain structure.
 These amino acids are the predominate amino's oxidized within skeletal muscle during exercise.
 Consequently, the free pool of amino acids is reduced, and subsequent replenishment must come from dietary sources, hence the term, 'essential' amino acids.
-To read more about the difference between BCAAs and the other amino acids, have a look at our BCAA vs Amino Acids article here
+To read more about the difference between BCAAs and the other amino acids, have a look at our BCAA vs Amino Acids article here.

 Don't I need energy?

 In truth, the oxidation of amino acids, produces energy, albeit only 1-10% of the energy requirements, but this increases and becomes particularly important in the absence of carbohydrate.
 In the modern society of the western world, hopefully the incidence of forced starvation is something of a scarcity, but more people are following a starvation dietary regime or competing in carbohydrate exhaustive events.
 In the gym environment, especially in sessions lasting for less than 90 minutes, the energy requirements, particularly during the session, is not required and therefore more people reaching for anything but, high sugary or isotonic drinks.